Schenkee/TryHackMe-Guides/README.md

 # 🧠 TryHackMe Write-Ups by Schenkee

-> 🛡️ A curated collection of TryHackMe walkthroughs highlighting Blue Team and SOC/DFIR skills, alongside penetration testing and red team fundamentals.
-New walkthroughs are added as I complete rooms that offer valuable learning and skill demonstration.
+> 🛡️ A curated collection of TryHackMe walkthroughs focused on Red Team and penetration testing, with select Blue Team fundamentals included.
+New guides are added as I complete rooms that provide valuable learning and showcase practical skills.

 ---